sethgeyer/basic-git/README.md

 1. Create a file called hello.txt
 1. Make a commit with this file
 1. Push this change to GitHub
-1. Add the text "hello world" to the file hello.txt
+1. Add the text "hello world" to line 1 in the file hello.txt
 1. Make a commit with this change
 1. Push this change to GitHub
+1. Ask for an instructor to review your work
-1. Copy-paste the output from `git log` into a file called git-log.txt
+1. Redirect the output from `git log` into a file called git-log.txt.
+NO TEXT EDITORS!
 1. Commit this file with the contents
 1. Push this change to GitHub
+1. Ask for an instructor to review your work
 1. Log into students and create a submission for this exercise
+1. Fork this repository on the other person's computer
+1. On the original repository add "I hope this makes it!" on line 2 to the hello.txt
+1. On the newly forked repository add "Oh no!
+What's going to happen" on line 2 to the hello.txt
+1. Make a commit on the first computer.
+1. Make a commit on the second computer.
+1. Merge these two changes together so they both end up on GitHub, on lines 1 and 2, respectively.
+1. On one of the computers, over-write the old git-log.txt with the new output from `git log`.
+1. Ask for an instructor to review your work

+When you're finished, you should have a repository on GitHub that has two files in, hello.txt and git-log.txt.

+1. Draw the git tree
-1. Draw the interactions between your computer, github, and students
+1. Draw the interactions between each pair's computer and github
+1. Ask for an instructor to review your work